quickfeed/helpbot/README.md

 The bot needs to have the `Manage Nicknames` and `Manage Roles` permissions in order to support automatic registration.

+**Note**: If your bot has a specific role in your server, you need to ensure that the bot role is above the students role, otherwise, the bot will not be able to manage roles and nicknames of students, and you will get permission errors.
+You can read more about the [Role Hierarchies](https://support.discord.com/hc/en-us/articles/214836687-Role-Management-101) in the discord documentation.

 ### Creating a discord application and bot user

 Go to the [Discord Developer Portal](https://discord.com/developers) and create a new application.